 So, how were they going to change this?

 BOTSOC have come up with a ‘Save the Cycads’ educational campaign – a programme developed for schools and other learning institutes that provides teachers the materials and resources they need to incorporate the importance of endangered plant species into the curriculum.

 A bit of history… and dinosaurs

-Cycads were common during the Jurassic period, the time when dinosaurs roamed the earth, up until 65 million years ago when a massive asteroid struck earth and brought about the extinction of the dinosaurs, along with three quarters of all life on our planet.
+Cycads were common during the Jurassic period, the time when dinosaurs roamed the earth, up until 65 million years ago when a massive asteroid struck the earth and brought about the extinction of the dinosaurs, along with three-quarters of all life on our planet.
 But the cycads survived!

 South Africa has been recognised as one of the global hotspots for cycad diversity.
 The country has 38 cycad species (37 species of Encephalartos and one species of Strangeria).

 Cycads are characterised by their unique appearance: they have a trunk, leaves and cones, all of which are covered with stiff, sharp spines.
 Cycads will either be male or female and when they are in a reproductive condition they bear large cones.